SunilVeeravalli/GoogleTrends/README.md

 Use this project to search Google Trends website for downloading the frequency or usage of keywords (search terms) that are of your interest (max 5 at a time).

+Even though `pytrends` package can do similar tasks, my problem is something different and therefore I quickly built this project to solve it.
+Please modify the code as per your need.

 ### Note:

-- This is a project built very quickly as per my requirement.
-So, please modify as per your need.
 - The resolution of trends searched will be at <u>city</u> level
 - The <u>Include low search volume regions</u> checkbox will be selected by default
 - If you don't want the driver browser in action, then in the file `src/scrape_gtrends.py` uncomment the line: _# options.add_argument('--headless')_